 Encourage your child with anxiety by helping them to face those fears.
 If they are afraid of going to baseball practice, don’t decide to take them back home.
 Instead sit quietly with them and help calm them down.
 Don’t push or make them do what they fear, but gently encourage them by building their confidence.

 Breathing Exercise to Control Anxiety in Kids

 Have your child breathe in slowly and deeply.
 Then have them hold his or her breath for a second, then breathe in and out.
 You will know that they are breathing correctly when you see that their belly is moving in and out and not their chest.
-To be sure they are doing it correcting you can place a stuffed animal on their tummy and when you see the toy move up and down on their belly then they are doing it perfectly.
+To be sure they are doing it correctly you can place a stuffed animal on their tummy and when you see the toy moves up and down on their belly then they are doing it perfectly.
 It is helpful if your child does this at least 5 to 10 times.

 Practice does make perfect so please have your child do this every day before bed or during the day when they feel anxious.
 This will help your child to be more relaxed and feel good about him or herself as they learn to control their anxiety.

 Anxiety in Kids is Best Managed with Realistic Expectations